 Water Is Heavy

-Water is a weighty material, adding over eight pounds per gallon to your aquarium.
+Water is a weighty material, adding over 8 pounds per gallon to your aquarium.
 In addition to the water, there's substrate for the bottom, which is also heavy.
-The weight of a twenty-gallon glass tank soars from twenty-five pounds to well over two hundred pounds when it is filled with water and gravel.
-Needless to say, that little bookcase against the wall is probably not a good candidate as an aquarium stand unless it's a mini tank.
+The weight of a 20-gallon glass tank soars from 25 pounds to well over 200 pounds when it is filled with water and gravel.
+Needless to say, that little bookcase against the wall is probably not a good candidate as an aquarium stand unless it's only a small tank.

 Full Bottom Support

 Weight is not the only issue when selecting a supporting structure for your aquarium.
 Different aquarium materials require different types of support that should be taken into account when choosing a stand.
 Acrylic has the advantage of being lighter weight, but because it is flexible it requires support along the entire bottom surface of the tank.
 Meanwhile, glass is heavier but will not buckle.
 For that reason, a glass tank only requires support on the outside edges of the aquarium.
 However, when working with a very large tank, full support is wise for any type of aquarium.
 When choosing a stand, keep these differences in mind and purchase the appropriate type of support.

 Another safety factor to consider is the importance of the tank being level and supported evenly.
 If one edge of the tank overhangs the stand, or the entire tank is not level, additional stress will be focused on a specific seam.
 Over time the extra pressure can cause the seam to fail, resulting in leaks.
 Always ensure that the tank is level and that no portion of the tank overhangs the support.